Open-Lab-Starter-Kit/OLSK-Small-Laser/README.md

 The OLSK Small Laser V1 is a compact but powerful desktop laser cutter.
 It features the design of the **[Fabulaser Mini](https://github.com/fab-machines/Fabulaser-Mini)**, developed to fit in Fab Labs and classrooms, with a compact size of 870x810x380mm and the weight under 60kg.
 It uses an optimized 40W CO2 laser, being able to cut 8mm acrylic.
 With a cutting area of 600x400mm, is one the largest of this machine category.

+Learning by Making
+--

+The assembly of the OLSK Small Laser provides a unique learning experience.
+With the help of a workshop and the assembly manual, this laser cutter can be built in a few days, allowing the participants to understand the role of each part and how the mechanics, optics and electronics function from inside out.

+The Assembly Manual
+--

+Just like the **[Fabulaser Mini](https://github.com/fab-machines/Fabulaser-Mini)**, the OLSK Small Laser V1 comes with a detailed building manual.
+Divided in logical steps, the manual also instructs on general building practices, the laser calibration and how to connect all the electronics of the machine.
+Teachers and lectures can also use the manual to divide workshop participants into building groups.

 Specifications V1
 --